mglochsen/duplocator/README.md

 # duplocator
-Finds and optionally removes file duplicates
+Finds file duplicates using file size and hash comparisions